RunestoneInteractive/httlads/_sources/UNGeneralDebates/graph_relations.rst

 * ``ref_count``: The number of times a reference is made over all speeches

-When we are all done, we will put them together into a matrix that will have the country codes as the rows and the columns, and the cells will contain the count of the number of references.
+When we are all done, we will put them together into a matrix that will have the country codes as the rows.
+The columns and the cells will contain the count of the number of references.

 This project might sounds a bit ambitious to tackle all at once, so it's